Failure to Appear in Court

 Call the bailiff in the courtroom in which you are scheduled to appear.
 If you do not know which courtroom, see Court Hearing Information.
-See also Courtroom Phone Numbers.
+See also Frequently Needed Phone Numbers.
 Explain to the bailiff why you cannot appear.
 (If you have an attorney, ask your attorney if you should call the courtroom before calling.
 If your attorney directs you to call the courtroom, be sure to tell the bailiff your attorney's name.)
 Please be aware that an arrest warrant may still be issued for your failure to appear, even if you call the courtroom.

 Unless your attorney tells you otherwise, send a relative or a trusted friend to appear in court and explain why you cannot appear.
 Be sure your friend or relative knows where you are supposed to appear, see Court Hearing Information.
 Again, an arrest warrant may still be issued for your failure to appear.

 Please keep in mind that the Judge decides how to handle each failure to appear; a Judge may issue an arrest warrant , grant you a continuance, or take any other action they choose.
 Sanctions for failure to appear may include being prohibited from getting a driver's license, issuing a registration or renewal of license plates, or transferring a vehicle.

 Taking some action to inform court authorities you cannot appear will almost certainly be better than doing nothing at all.

 A Capias is issued with a bond amount.
 Contact your attorney.

 BMV blocks driver's license and vehicle registration issuance or renewal, and assesses the person a $15 fee.